AlexanderBagel/CPUView/README.md

 Common features:
 * OS: Windows and Linux support via Gtk2 (Qt not tested)
 * Proc: Intel x86_64 (ARM not yet implemented)
+* Thread context (Basic, x87 and SIMD register) full support on Windows and Linux
 * Light and dark display themes
 * Crosscompiling support
 * Supports thread switching with instantaneous change of displayed information about the active thread